OmiSoftNet/weather-react-native-app/README.md

 # WEATHER REACT NATIVE EXAMPLE

 Here you can find a simple boilerplate for a React Native app.
-In this simple exercise you can see some core design patterns and best practices for React Native application that can be used everyday coding.
+In this simple exercise you can see some core design patterns and best practices for React Native application that can be used in everyday coding.

 ### Please Note